-Lisbon has hot summers, and being in the open space for a long time will surely be unpleasant, unless you have enough passion that endure this problem.
-The winters on the other hand, are not so cold but usually wet, so you probably want to avoid visiting the attraction during that period of time.
+Lisbon has hot summers, and being in the open space for a long time will surely be unpleasant unless you have enough passion that endures this problem.
+The winters, on the other hand, are not so cold but usually wet, so you probably want to avoid visiting the attraction during that period of time.

-You can plan your visit during the first two weeks of the June.
-There is the popular celebrations of Festas Santos in the city during that days and you can enjoy it as a brilliant addition to your visit.
+You can plan your visit during the first two weeks of June.
+There are the popular celebrations of Festas Santos in the city during those days and you can enjoy it as a brilliant addition to your visit.

 How to visit Castelo de São Jorge

-You can purchase your tickets in the box office located in the entrance of the building.
-The easier way of course, is to purchase it online, so that you can skip the line and spend more time in this brilliant Portuguese landmark.
+You can purchase your tickets in the box office located at the entrance of the building.
+The easier way, of course, is to purchase it online, so that you can skip the line and spend more time in this brilliant Portuguese landmark.